Historical murders and executions in Stockholm

 Murders and executions in Stockholm, Sweden have been documented since the 1280s, when King Magnus Ladulås ordered the execution of three magnates of the Privy Council, who had been accused of several "traitorous acts against the throne".
 The city's murders between the middle of the 15th century and the middle of the 17th century have been documented fairly well in the logs of Stockholm City Court.
 Violence with a deadly outcome was most common during the Middle Ages, a trend which had more than halved by the beginning of the 1700s.
 The most common cases of manslaughter and murder usually involved fights between men where alcohol was involved.

 During the reign of Gustav III, the use of capital punishment decreased and was abolished for certain crimes.
 The last hanging took place in 1818 at Hammarbyhöjden, and the last public execution occurred in 1862.
 The last execution in Sweden and Stockholm took place on 23 November 1910, when robber and murderer Alfred Ander was executed by decapitation in a guillotine.

 Stockholm has experienced a remarkable number of political murders, and the most notable group of cases is the Stockholm Bloodbath between 7 November and 9 November 1520, when parts of the royalty and the nobility desired to get rid of several of their competitors and critics.
 Two highly acclaimed murders of politicians during recent years include the assassination of Prime Minister Olof Palme in 1986 and the murder of Anna Lindh in 2003.
 Additionally, several terrorist attacks have occurred in the city, namely the West German Embassy siege in 1975, the 2010 Stockholm bombings, and the 2017 Stockholm truck attack.

-Cases of murder and manslaughter have not increased in the past 250 years.
+Cases of murder and manslaughter have not increased in the past 250 years.(source?)